Causes of thyroid cancer

 Family history

-Your risk of developing thyroid cancer is higher if you have a close family member (relative) with thyroid cancer.
+Your risk of developing thyroid cancer might be higher if you have a close family member (relative) with thyroid cancer.
 A close relative is:

 • a parent